Relaxation technique: Other techniques

 A technique growing in popularity is flotation therapy, which is the use of a float tank in which a solution of Epsom salt is kept at skin temperature to provide effortless floating.
 Research in USA and Sweden has demonstrated a powerful and profound relaxation after twenty minutes.
 In some cases, floating may reduce pain and stress and has been shown to release endorphins.

 Even actions as simple as a walk in the park have been shown to aid feelings of relaxation, regardless of the initial reason for the visit.

+A new relaxation technique course, developed specifically for medical students in universities, was found to be effective in reducing anxiety, burnout, and depression, leading to significant improvements in academic performance and evaluated parameters.
+Introducing this particular course is important because the prevalence of stress-related mental disorders in medical students is significantly higher than in the general public.

+Side effects

+Relaxation techniques are generally deemed safe for healthy individuals, with most research studies reporting no adverse side effects.
+However, there have been occasional instances where individuals have reported negative experiences such as heightened anxiety, intrusive thoughts, or fear of losing control.

+In particular, some relaxation techniques may not be suitable for individuals with certain medical or psychiatric conditions.
+In rare cases, these techniques may even exacerbate existing symptoms.
+For instance, there have been reports that certain relaxation methods can trigger or worsen symptoms in individuals with epilepsy, psychiatric disorders, or a history of abuse or trauma.